chickenwwwicken/yeti/2. areas/vim/kickstart-nvim/kickstart-guide.md

 Use `:Lazy` to view the current plugin status.
 Hit `q` to close the window
 ### RTFM
 Read through the `init.lua` file in your configuration folder for more information about extending and exploring nvim.
-That also includes examples examples of adding popularly requested plugins.
+That also includes examples examples of adding popularly requested plugins

+### Custom plugins
+`/home/chicken/.config/nvim/lua/custom/plugins/init.lua`
+you can add your plugins in this file. or a detailed index of plugins + their configs here: [[lazy-package-manager]]